zaneljensen/fs-journal/quizzes/week05.md

 ```
 <!-- enter you answer in the space below -->
 ```
+mongoose

 ```
 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Its a bridge between server and client
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+CI and CD

 ```
 **9.**